Best things to do in São Paulo, the largest city in the Western Hemisphere

 BUDGET: Selina Madalena

-Selina is an amazing hospitality brand with locations all over Latin America.
+Selina is a great hospitality brand with locations all over Latin America.
 In São Paulo, you’ll find them in the hip Vila Madalena district, just steps away from the famous Batman Alley.
 From shared dorms to deluxe private rooms featuring Selina’s signature boho decor, there’s a variety of rooms to choose from.
-It’s one of the best places to stay in São Paulo if you want to meet other travelers.
+It’s one of the best places to stay if you want to meet other travelers.

 MID-RANGE: Meliá Paulista